-Record the reason(s) the person gives as to why he/she is seeking services, current needs, goals etc. If the person is only seeking Mental Health services, Dimension 1 can be skipped.
+Record the reason(s) the person gives as to why he/she is seeking services, current needs, goals etc. If the person is only seeking Substance Use Disorder services, the completion of one of the three (3) Substance Use Disorder LOC Placement Assessment options is required.
+If the person is only seeking Mental Health services, and the Provider chooses to use the Substance Use Disorders Intake & Level of Care Placement Assessment (Comprehensive) Dimension 1 can be skipped.
 The completion of the other dimensions (Dimension 2, 3, 4, 5, and 6) are required.
 If the person is seeking Substance Use only services, and/or Co-Occurring MH & SU services, the completion of ALL Dimensions are required.